intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * The Independent Submissions Editor {{RFC8730}}
 * The RFC Series Editor/Advisor

+To ensure the smooth functioning of the RFC Series, the RSAB shall include the IETF Executive Director as a non-voting member since the IETF LLC is ultimately responsible for the operation of the policy implementation function.
+The RSAB may at its discretion include additional non-voting members, for instance a liaison from the RPC.

+The IAB and IESG delegates must be selected by the Nominating Committee {{RFC3777}} to their respective bodies (i.e., they must not be liaison or ex-officio members).
+These delegates shall serve for one-year renewable terms.
+If it becomes necessary to replace such a delegate for any reason, then for the sake of continuity the IAB or IESG should name a new delegate to complete the term.

-Whenever a new stream is created {{RFC4844}}, a voting member representing that stream shall also be added to the RSAB, either an appointed delegate or a direct representative in accordance with the document that creates the stream.
+Whenever a new stream is created (see below), the document that creates the stream shall specify if a voting member representing that stream shall also be added to the RSAB, along with any rules and processes related to that representative (e.g., whether the representative is a member of the body responsible for the stream or an appointed delegate thereof.

 The RSAB shall choose a chair from among its members using a method to be determined by the RSAB.

-The RSAB is expected to operate via email, teleconferencing systems, and any necessary tooling.
+The RSAB is expected to operate via email, in-person meetings, teleconferencing systems, and any additional tooling it deems necessary.

 The RSAB shall keep a public record of its proceedings, including minutes of all meetings and a record of all decisions.